evkx/evkx.github.io/content/models/xpeng/g9/G9_AWD_Performance/_index.md

 There is only one roof for this model.
-The optional has a panoramic roof.
+The standard is a panoramic roof.

+The windows from B-pillar and back are tinted.

 <figur>